 According to his profile on the official ATP Tour website, De Minaur 1.83m, or 6ft tall.

 How many ATP titles has De Minaur won?

-Three.
-All of them came in 2019.
-The first one came on home soil in Sydney, where he beat Andreas Seppi of Italy to win the title.
+Four.
+The first three came in 2019, with his maiden win coming on home soil in Sydney, where he beat Andreas Seppi of Italy to win the title.
 He followed it up with his second Tour title in Atlanta, where he saw off Taylor Fritz in the final, and then a third in Zhuhai, where he beat Andy Murray early on and then Frenchman Adrian Mannarino in the final.
 His fourth title came at the start of 2021, when he won in Antalya, Turkey, beating Alexander Bublik in the final.